josephlreyes/noobsandnerds/repository.nanaddons/README.txt

 warned of possible side-effects.

-IMPORTANT: The reason for this is kodi has separate repo's for different versions of KodiXBMC and often they keep the exact same id but have a completely different version in each repo.
+IMPORTANT: The reason for this is kodi has separate repo's for different versions of Kodi/XBMC and often they keep the exact same id but have a completely different version in each repo.
 As we've seen plenty of times before, installing the wrong version on a system can make the system act very weird - a prime example was the common cache and simple downloader modules which a lot of people had reuploaded to their repos.
 Kodi would